SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

   <img src="{{ site.baseurl }}/images/2021-10-20-state-of-blog-1yr-github-1.jpg" width="400" height="132" alt="GitHub: Number of pull requests (submitted comments)" title="GitHub: Number of pull requests (submitted comments)" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-  Comments are done in a way that a remote process creates a branch with your comment and a pull request, asking me if I want to merge your comment or delete it.
+  Comments are done in a way that a remote process creates a branch with your comment and a pull request to ask me if I want to merge your comment or delete it.
 Since pull requests here aren't used for anything else, the number of pull requests is the number of comments submitted.
 Go to   the `Pull requests` tab, set the filter to just `is:pr`, and see that there have been 281 pull requests submitted since the fiat blog event (all currently closed).
-- __Number of accepted comments:__ There are several possibly interesting numbers here: the total number of comments that made it past moderation, the ones from people who are not me, and the ones from me (generally replies).
+- __Number of accepted comments:__ There are several possibly interesting numbers here: the total number of comments that made it past moderation, the ones from people who are not me, and the ones from me (generally my replies to comments).
 We are also interested in the number of _unique_ outside commentators (and who they are, but I'm not publishing that).
   - _Total accepted comments:_
     ```sh
     $ find ./_data/comments/ -iname "*.yml" -a -type f -a -exec grep "^name: .*" \{\} \; | wc -l